-- 1. To help the students in understanding of the functions and responsibilities of managers. - 2.
-To provide them tools and techniques to be used in the performance of the managerial job. - 3.
-To enable them to analyze and understand the environment of the organization. - 4.
-To help the students to develop cognizance of the importance of management principles.
+- 1. To understand the functions and responsibilities of managers. - 2.
+To evaluate the tools and techniques used in the performance of managerial jobs. - 3.
+To enable students to analyze and understand the environment of the organization. - 4.
+To develop cognizance of the importance of management principles.